 Dr Oesterreich’s area of interest is endocrine resistance and metastatic disease in breast cancer.
-Her lab studies mutations and epigenetic changes that lead to resistance to commonly used hormonal therapies that such Tamoxifen and Aromatase inhibitors.
+Her lab studies mutations and epigenetic changes that lead to resistance to commonly used hormonal therapies such as Tamoxifen and aromatase inhibitors.
 One focus area is the understanding of invasive lobular cancer, an understudied histological breast cancer subtype that affects 26,000-39,000 patients per year in the US alone.
-To reach the goal of translating findings into the clinic, she works in transdisciplinary teams, including medical oncologists, surgeons, biostatisticians, bioinformaticians and pathologists.
-All of these studies include many aspects of translational breast cancer research utilizing basic biochemistry, molecular and cell biology, cell lines, rodent models and clinical samples from retrospective cohort studies, and from clinical trials.
+To reach the goal of translating findings into the clinic, she works in transdisciplinary teams, including medical oncologists, surgeons, biostatisticians, bioinformaticians, and pathologists.
+All of these studies include many aspects of translational breast cancer research utilizing basic biochemistry, molecular and cell biology, cell lines, rodent models, and clinical samples from retrospective cohort studies and from clinical trials.

 Scientist: Sayali Onkar, Ph.D.

 Sayali Onkar is a recent graduate with a PhD in Immunology.
 She trained in breast immuno-oncology with a focus on studying the immune response to estrogen receptor positive ductal and lobular breast carcinoma.
 Sayali is passionate about science outreach and has engaged with patient advocates throughout her PhD training at the University of Pittsburgh.
 She has presented her work and participated in meetings, discussions and events for Breast Cancer Research Advisory Network (BCRAN) and Susan G Komen Foundation in Pittsburgh.
 Sayali continues her efforts in the lab in the memory of her mother who passed of metastatic disease.
 She stays committed to the cause of improved patient outcomes through translational research.